bertuz/google-maps-react-ya/README.md

 ```

 ## Future evolution
-- tests
+- bad case scenarios tests
-- Some complementary components, in order to allow a fast development for simple cases.
+- Some complementary components, in order to allow a fast development for simple cases, but with full control on the object.

 ## Issues?
 If you have some issues, please make an issue on the issues tab and try to include an example.